walles/waitinator/README.md

   was on the phone and got to hear "your place is number 19" over and over.
 - Render to an Android app
 - Make a compliant Android icon
+- Make the icon's "i" match the theme blue color, and the various icon backgrounds on web and Android white